cmccarthy1/docs/docs/ml/toolkit/clustering/score.md

 - `data` represents the points being analyzed in matrix format, where each column is an individual datapoint
 - `clt` is the list of clusters returned by one of the clustering algorithms in `.ml.clust`

-returns the Davies-Bouldin index, with a lower value indicating that the clusters are well separated and tightly packed.
+returns the Davies-Bouldin index, with a lower value indicating better clustering, where clusters are well separated and tightly packed.

 ```q
 q)show d:2 10#20?10.